 The best chance of achieving a long-term cure was amputation.
 If we attempted to remove the mass and spare the leg, the owner would have to accept that such an attempt would carry risks of local recurrence of the tumour.
 In addition, there might be some long-term reduction in limb function because certain nerves would be damaged/removed along with removing this huge mass.

-The owner pondered their options, but decided that they really didn’t want a limb amputation.
+The owner pondered their options but decided that they didn’t want a limb amputation.
 So excision of the mass was performed.
 Our plan for closing the wound initially involved raising a large skin flap from the underside of the abdomen, but unless we were sure that the mass was removed completely, this would involve the risk of “seeding” (spreading) tumour from the limb up onto the body wall.
-So we planned to remove the tumour and then manage the excision site as an open wound for a few days to allow time for the lab to confirm that margins of excision had been achieved.
+So we planned to remove the tumour and then manage the excision site as an open wound for a few days to allow time for the lab to confirm that the margins of excision had been achieved.
 The large open wound would have been covered with “tie-over dressings”.
 These involve using sutures to hold dressings over open wounds.
 There would then have been a requirement for a second anaesthetic and a second surgery after a few days to close the wound with a skin flap once the lab results were in.

 Some of the photos of the excision are a bit too graphic to show here, but these will give you an idea of the scale of the mass!

 15th March 2014